Peter Bourgade: Priesthood

-Episcopal career
+Vicar Apostolic of Arizona

-On February 7, 1885, Bourgade was appointed Vicar Apostolic of Arizona and titular bishop of Thaumacus by Pope Leo XIII.
-He received his episcopal consecration on the following May 1 from Archbishop Jean-Baptiste Lamy, with Archbishop Salpointe and Bishop Joseph Projectus Machebeuf serving as co-consecrators.
-The vicariate was elevated to the Diocese of Tucson on May 8, 1897 and Bourgade became its first bishop.
+On February 7, 1885, Bourgade was appointed vicar apostolic of Arizona and titular bishop of Thaumacus by Pope Leo XIII.
+He received his episcopal consecration on May 1, 1885, from Archbishop Jean-Baptiste Lamy, with Salpointe and Bishop Joseph Projectus Machebeuf serving as co-consecrators, at the Cathedral of St. Francis of Assisi in Santa Fe.

+Bishop of Tucson

+Leo XIII elevated the Vicariate of Arizona to the Diocese of Tucson on May 8, 1897, and appointed Bourgade as its first bishop.
 He there established twelve schools and an orphanage and also rebuilt the Cathedral of Saint Augustine.

 Bourgade was named the fourth Archbishop of Santa Fe on January 7, 1899.
 He served as archbishop for nine years, and his last annual report to Rome showed the archdiocese contained a Catholic population of 167,000 people, 45 churches with resident priests, and 340 missions.
-He was in poor health for most of his tenure and received John Baptist Pitaval as an auxiliary bishop in 1902.
+He was in poor health for most of his tenure and received Reverend John Baptist Pitaval as an auxiliary bishop in 1902.

+Death

 In May 1908, due to his failing health, Bourgade was sent to Mercy Hospital in Chicago and placed under the care of Dr. John Benjamin Murphy.
-He died there two weeks later on May 17, at age 62.
-He is buried in the Cathedral of St. Francis of Assisi.
+He died in Chicago on May 17, 1908 at age 62.
+He is buried in the crypt of the Cathedral of St. Francis of Assisi.